FortiGate

 C *> 10.9.32.0/20 is directly connected, port3

-• To avoid losing internet access due to this behavior, the administrative distance on the DHCP interface should be set to 10 (or the distance of the existing static route) when DHCP mode is enabled.
-This will make the new route equal to the existing one and prevent the new connection from taking over.
+• To avoid losing internet access due to this behavior, the administrative distance on the DHCP interface should be set to 10 (or an equal distance of the existing static route), and the priority value set to higher than the existing static WAN connection priority.
+This will make the new route equal to the existing one, and with a higher priority value, it will be set to secondary, preventing the new DHCP WAN connection from taking over the existing WAN connection.

 edit port3